ava-labs/avalanche-docs/docs/reference/avalanchego/p-chain/api.md

 - `isPermissioned` indicates if the Subnet is permissioned or not.
 - for permissioned Subnets, `threshold` signatures from addresses in `controlKeys` are needed to add a validator to the Subnet.
+- for permissioned Subnets, operations on it will be rejected while `locktime` is in the past regarding current time.
 - for permissionless Subnets, `subnetTransformationTxID` is the ID of the transaction that created the permissionless setup.